-"Electronic communication" means a communication transmitted by means of an electronic device, including, but not limited to, a telephone, cellular phone, computer, or pager.
+"Electronic communication" means a communication transmitted by means of an electronic device, including, but not limited to, a telephone, cellular phone, or computer.

 Sexual Harassment

 Sexual harassment shall consist of unwanted and unwelcomed sexual advances, requests for sexual favors, and other inappropriate conduct or communication of a sexual nature.